nixworks/public/news/2011/12/13/index.md

 ##### Papua New Guinea
 ### [Political tension continues in Papua New Guinea with former Prime Minister Sir Michael Somare expected to be sworn in again following a ruling by the Supreme Court and incumbent PM Peter O'Neill refusing to stand aside. ](/news/2011/12/13/political-tension-continues-in-papua-new-guinea-with-former-prime-minister-sir-michael-somare-expected-to-be-sworn-in-again-following-a-ruli.md)
-_Context: Michael Somare, Peter O'Neill, Supreme Court of Papua New Guinea, Papua New Guinea, Prime Minister_
+_Context: Supreme Court of Papua New Guinea, Prime Minister, Michael Somare, Papua New Guinea, Peter O'Neill_

 ##### Iran
 ### [Iran has turned down the United States request to return a RQ-170 that was captured recently by Iranian forces after it crash landed in the country.
 Iranian officials report that they are extracting data from the aircraft.
 Iranian officials stated the drone was brought down by a cyber attack. ](/news/2011/12/13/iran-has-turned-down-the-united-states-request-to-return-a-rq-170-that-was-captured-recently-by-iranian-forces-after-it-crash-landed-in-the.md)
-_Context: Iran, RQ-170, cyber attack, United States_
+_Context: cyber attack, Iran, RQ-170, United States_

 ##### House of Representatives
 ### [The United States House of Representatives passes a bill extending a payroll tax extension containing another bill expediting the Keystone XL pipeline between Canada and Texas. ](/news/2011/12/13/the-united-states-house-of-representatives-passes-a-bill-extending-a-payroll-tax-extension-containing-another-bill-expediting-the-keystone-x.md)
-_Context: Keystone XL pipeline, payroll tax, Canadian, House of Representatives, Texas_
+_Context: House of Representatives, Keystone XL pipeline, Texas, Canadian, payroll tax_

 ##### Large Hadron Collider
 ### [According to researchers, in two separate experiments carried out at the Large Hadron Collider at CERN, indications of the Higgs boson may have been detected. ](/news/2011/12/13/according-to-researchers-in-two-separate-experiments-carried-out-at-the-large-hadron-collider-at-cern-indications-of-the-higgs-boson-may-h.md)